chloe-haj/travelynx-mysql-import/readme.md

-# php script for automatically export travelynx journeys to a mysql database
+# php script t o automatically export travelynx journeys to a mysql database

 the script can be run as a cronjob